-Over the course of the past five months, I have been gallantly slaying away at the challenge I set forth for myself: cookbook/bake/assemble/create one recipe from each of my 52 cookbooks!
-I started out as a terrible klutz in the kitchen on the verge of giving myself a monthly bout of food poisoning.
+In 2020, you could find me slaying away at the challenge I set forth for myself: cookbook/bake/assemble/create one recipe from each of my 52 cookbooks.
+I started out as a terrible klutz in the kitchen, on the verge of giving myself a monthly bout of food poisoning.
 After a lot of experiences and a lot of learning, I can say with confidence that I am less scared of making myself sick or burning down my apartment.
-Progress! *pumps fist in the air with triumph – oh yeh! oh yeh! oh yeh!*
+Progress! *pumps fist in the air with triumph - oh yeh! oh yeh! oh yeh!*

 I posed this challenge to myself because:

-(1) I really want and NEED to get better at cooking so that I can actually sufficiently feed my wee little self, and
+- I really wanted and NEEDED to get better at cooking so that I can actually sufficiently feed myself.

-There were some minor and some major fails, paired with a sprinkling celebratory victories along this difficult and arduous quest.
-Ok, it wasn’t that difficult, because I basically got to eat my way through it.
-But it did test my patience and ability to follow directions.
-Below are the major take-away’s from each and every recipe that I concocted.
-So sit back, relax, and here we go!
+There were some minor mistakes and some major fails on this difficult and arduous quest.
+Ok, it wasn't that difficult, because I basically got to eat my way through it.
+But it did test my patience and my ability to follow directions.
+Below are the major take-away's from each and every recipe that I concocted.

-Spoiler Alert: The major lesson is to try new things, but make sure you follow the recipe and ingredients if you’re still learning about flavors, textures, balance, culinary chemistry and even your own preferences. 🙂
+Spoiler Alert: The major lesson is to try new things, but make sure you follow the recipe and ingredients.
+This is especially important if you're still learning about flavors, textures, balance, culinary chemistry, and even your own preferences. 🙂